ashish-egov/elk/README.md

 ```

 In this example, we are using the  `index`  action to add two  `product`  documents to the  `products`  index.
 The  `_id`  parameter is used to specify the  ID  of each document.
 The document data is specified in JSON format, with each document separated by a newline character.

+Introduction to this section
+In this section, we will be discussing how to manage relationships between documents in Elasticsearch using join queries.
+Elasticsearch is a powerful search engine that allows us to store, search, and analyze data at scale.
+However, when dealing with complex data structures, it can be challenging to model relationships between documents.
+In this section, we will explore various techniques for managing relationships between documents, including parent-child relationships, multi-level relationships, and terms lookup mechanisms.

+Adding departments test data
+Before we dive into managing relationships between documents in Elasticsearch, we need to create some test data.
+Let's start by adding some departments to our Elasticsearch index.
+We will create a new index called "departments" and add some sample data using the following code:

+json
+Copy
+PUT /departments
+{
+  "mappings": {
+    "properties": {
+      "name": { "type": "text" },
+      "description": { "type": "text" }
+    }
+  }
+}

+POST /departments/_doc
+{
+  "name": "Sales",
+  "description": "Responsible for selling products and services"
+}

+POST /departments/_doc
+{
+  "name": "Marketing",
+  "description": "Responsible for promoting products and services"
+}

+POST /departments/_doc
+{
+  "name": "Engineering",
+  "description": "Responsible for building products and services"
+}
+Mapping document relationships
+To manage relationships between documents in Elasticsearch, we need to use the "join" datatype.
+The join datatype allows us to create parent-child relationships between documents.
+Let's create a new index called "employees" and add a mapping with a join field to manage the relationship between employees and departments.

+json
+Copy
+PUT /employees
+{
+  "mappings": {
+    "properties": {
+      "name": {
+        "type": "text"
+      },
+      "department": {
+        "type": "join",
+        "relations": {
+          "employee": "department"
+        }
+      }
+    }
+  }
+}
+In the mapping above, we define a "join" field called "department" that has a relation to the "employee" and "department" types.
+This mapping allows us to create a parent-child relationship between employees and departments.

+Adding documents
+Now that we have defined our mapping, let's add some sample data to our "employees" index.

+json
+Copy
+POST /employees/_doc
+{
+  "name": "John Doe",
+  "department": {
+    "name": "Sales",
+    "parent": "department"
+  }
+}

+POST /employees/_doc
+{
+  "name": "Jane Smith",
+  "department": {
+    "name": "Marketing",
+    "parent": "department"
+  }
+}

+POST /employees/_doc
+{
+  "name": "Mark Johnson",
+  "department": {
+    "name": "Engineering",
+    "parent": "department"
+  }
+}
+In the documents above, we create three employees and associate them with their respective departments using the join field "department".

+Querying by parent ID
+One of the most common operations when dealing with parent-child relationships is querying for child documents by parent ID.
+Let's say we want to find all employees in the "Sales" department.
+We can use the following query to achieve this:

+json
+Copy
+GET /employees/_search
+{
+  "query": {
+    "has_parent": {
+      "parent_type": "department",
+      "query": {
+        "match": {
+          "name": "Sales"
+        }
+      }
+    }
+  }
+}
+In this query, we use the "has_parent" query to find all employees that have a parent department with the name "Sales".
+The "parent_type" parameter specifies the parent document type, and the "query" parameter specifies the query to find the parent document.

+Querying child documents by parent
+Sometimes we may need to query child documents and return their parent documents as well.
+Let's say we want to find all employees and their respective departments.
+We can use the "has_child" query to achieve this:

+json
+Copy
+GET /departments/_search
+{
+  "query": {
+    "has_child": {
+      "type": "employee",
+      "query": {
+        "match_all": {}
+      },
+      "inner_hits": {}
+    }
+  }
+}
+In this query, we use the "has_child" query to find all employees and their respective departments.
+The "type" parameter specifies the child document type, and the "query" parameter specifies the query to find the child documents.
+We also use the "inner_hits" parameter to return the parent document for each matching child document.

+Querying parent by child documents
+Sometimes we may need to query parent documents and return their child documents as well.
+Let's say we want to find all departments and their respective employees.
+We can use the "has_child" query to achieve this:

+json
+Copy
+GET /departments/_search
+{
+  "query": {
+    "has_child": {
+      "type": "employee",
+      "query": {
+        "match_all": {}
+      },
+      "inner_hits": {}
+    }
+  }
+}
+In this query, we use the "has_child" query to find all departments and their respective employees.
+The "type" parameter specifies the child document type, and the "query" parameter specifies the query to find the child documents.
+We also use the "inner_hits" parameter to return the child documents for each matching parent document.

+Multi-level relations
+Sometimes we may need to model more complex relationships between documents, such as multi-level relationships.
+Let's say we want to model a company structure where each department has a manager.
+We can use the following mapping to achieve this:

+json
+Copy
+PUT /departments
+{
+  "mappings": {
+    "properties": {
+      "name": { "type": "text" },
+      "description": { "type": "text" },
+      "manager": {
+        "type": "join",
+        "relations": {
+          "department": "employee"
+        }
+      }
+    }
+  }
+}
+In this mapping, we define a new join field called "manager" that has a relation to the "department" and "employee" types.
+This mapping allows us to create a multi-level relationship between departments, employees, and managers.

+Parent/child inner hits
+When querying parent-child relationships, we may need to return both the parent and child documents in the same query.
+We can use the "inner_hits" parameter to achieve this.
+Let's say we want to find all departments and their respective employees with the name "John Doe".
+We can use the following query to achieve this:

+json
+Copy
+GET /departments/_search
+{
+  "query": {
+    "has_child": {
+      "type": "employee",
+      "query": {
+        "match": {
+          "name": "John Doe"
+        }
+      },
+      "inner_hits": {}
+    }
+  }
+}
+In this query, we use the "has_child" query to find all employees with the name "John Doe" and their respective departments.
+We also use the "inner_hits" parameter to return the parent document for each matching child document.

+Terms lookup mechanism
+Sometimes we may need to model relationships between documents using external data sources.
+We can use the "terms" lookup mechanism to achieve this.
+Let's say we want to associate each employee with a department based on an external CSV file.
+We can use the following mapping to achieve this:

+json
+Copy
+PUT /employees
+{
+  "mappings": {
+    "properties": {
+      "name": { "type": "text" },
+      "department_id": { "type": "keyword" },
+      "department": {
+        "type": "join",
+        "relations": {
+          "employee": "department"
+        }
+      }
+    }
+  }
+}
+In this mapping, we define a new field called "department_id" that stores the department ID for each employee.
+We also define a join field called "department" that has a relation to the "employee" and "department" types.
+We can then use the following query to associate each employee with their respective department based on the "department_id" field:

+json
+Copy
+POST /employees/_update_by_query
+{
+  "script": {
+    "source": "ctx._source.department = ['department', params.dept]",
+    "lang": "painless",
+    "params": {
+      "dept": {
+        "_id": "sales",
+        "_index": "departments"
+      }
+    }
+  },
+  "query": {
+    "match_all": {}
+  }
+}
+In this query, we use the "update_by_query" API to update all employee documents.
+We use a script to set the "department" field to the "sales" department using the "terms" lookup mechanism.

+Join limitations
+While join queries can be a powerful tool for managing relationships between documents, they also have some limitations.
+Join queries can be slow and resource-intensive, especially when dealing with large datasets.
+Join queries can also complicate indexing and query performance, as they require additional processing and memory overhead.
+Finally, join queries can be difficult to scale horizontally, as they require coordination between shards.

+Join field performance considerations
+When using join fields in Elasticsearch, there are several performance considerations to keep in mind.
+Join fields can increase the size of the index and require additional memory overhead.
+Join fields can also impact indexing and query performance, as they require additional processing and memory overhead.
+Finally, join fields can impact shard size and distribution, as they require coordination between shards.
+To mitigate these performance considerations, it is important to carefully design your index mapping and optimize your indexing and query strategies.